Tejchak/real-estate/README.md

 # Real Estate Platform

-A scalable, cloud-native real estate marketplace built with modern enterprise architecture patterns, supporting multi-tenancy, real-time data processing, and roles for tenants and owners
+A scalable, cloud-native real estate marketplace, supporting multi-tenancy, real-time data processing, and roles for tenants and owners.
 This is currently in development right now.
 I am aiming for it to be enterprise level (tech stack and plans below)

 ## Architecture Overview